Faizme/EmoAI/replit.md

   - Asks genuine follow-up questions and validates feelings
   - No more "as an AI" disclaimers or therapy-speak
   - Empathetic, warm, and present in conversations
-- **Complete Frontend Redesign - Futuristic MVP Style** (November 8, 2025):
+- **Complete Frontend Redesign - Clean & Elegant Style** (November 8, 2025):
-  - Completely redesigned UI with modern MVP aesthetic
+  - Completely redesigned UI with minimalist, professional aesthetic
-  - 3D parallax animated backgrounds with floating gradient orbs
+  - Light color scheme: white backgrounds with soft gray gradients
+  - Clean typography: Poppins for headings, Inter for body text
+  - Elegant color palette: Soft blues (#667EEA, #7F9CF5) with neutral grays
-  - Advanced glassmorphism effects with glowing borders
+  - Professional card designs with subtle shadows and borders
-  - Purple (#8B5CF6), Blue (#3B82F6), Teal (#14B8A6) gradient color palette
-  - Interactive hover animations on all cards and buttons
-  - Smooth entrance animations (fade, slide, scale) on all elements
+  - Subtle, classy animations (fade, slide) - no flashy effects
-  - Glowing text gradients and animated number counters
-  - Mouse-tracking parallax effects for depth
-  - Staggered animations on dashboard streak grid
+  - Clean form inputs with focus states and proper labels
+  - User-friendly interface inspired by modern SaaS designs
   - Responsive design optimized for all screen sizes
-  - Feature cards with animated icons on About page
+  - Feature cards with emoji icons on About page
-  - Button ripple effects and hover glow animations
+  - Minimalist dashboard with elegant streak visualization
+  - Professional, accessible UI following best practices

 ## User Preferences